ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 - Edit the IP address:
   - IPV4 addresses and DNS addresses are accepted.

- *** Note For DNS addresses, DO NOT use (http or https or any slash at the end) just use the link e.g. scanbus.com.br
+ *** Note : For DNS addresses, DO NOT use (http or https or any slash at the end) just use the link e.g. scanbus.com.br
+ *** Note : In DNS or very slow connections, if a connection is not established, try increasing the timeout.

 - Edit TCP/IP port:
   -The default port for modbus is 502.